 Atlanta, GA DUI Attorneys

-Our Atlanta, GA, DUI attorneys understand what you are going through.
+Our Atlanta, Georgia, DUI attorneys understand what you are going through.
 If you were arrested for DUI in Atlanta or anywhere in Georgia, our experienced Atlanta, Ga DUI attorneys can speak to you about your case anytime, including after-hours, holidays, and weekends, free of charge at 404.816.8777.
 Mr. Sullivan is a former prosecutor certified by Standardized Field Sobriety Testing (SFST).
 Mr. Sullivan went through Standardized Filed Sobriety training with members of the Conyers Police Department and the Rockdale County Sheriff’s Department when he was a prosecutor.
 Our Georgia DUI lawyers also offer a free in-office consultation to go over your case in more detail and discuss how we can effectively defend your Driving Under the Influence case in Atlanta or anywhere in Georgia.

 Whether you were out in Atlanta with friends and loved ones or attending an event, being arrested for a Georgia DUI can be a stressful experience—especially if you have been summoned to appear in court for a DUI shortly after your arrest!
 You probably have many questions about the penalties for a DUI in Georgia, the court process, and possible defenses you may have in your case.